panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ### 5.1 Parent constructor: *super()* in *constructor()*

-If you'd like to customize the constructor, and still be able to use the parent constructor, then you need to use `super()` special method available in the child constructor.
+If you'd like to customize the constructor, and still be able to use the parent constructor, then you need to use the `super()` special method available in the child constructor.

 For example, let's update `ContentWriter` constructor to initialize the posts array: